h4wduk3n/ncaa-next-26/README.md

 **THIS MOD DOES NOT INCLUDE THE FULL GAME OR THE PS2 BIOS**

 _Never pay for the NEXT mod.
-It is 100% free and the mod team does not accept donations._
+It is 100% free and our mod team does not accept donations._

 ### Latest Releases